-Bull Trout upstream migration timing remains uncertain for tributaries of the Halfway Watershed.
-Angling surveys in 1995 suggest Bull Trout first appear in the Chowade River in early August and peak spawning occurs [REDACTED] (Baxter 1997).
-Resistivity counters have not yet been installed in time to monitor the full upstream migration, but counter data from early August (Braun et al. 2017a) suggest that the upstream migration may begin in July and peak earlier than previously suggested by Baxter (1997).
-In addition, the upstream migration may not follow a typical normal distribution, as observed for downstream kelts, and that the tail end of the upstream migration may extend into September.
+In 2024, resistivity counters were installed the earliest since the start of the program, and the upstream to downstream ratios captured more upstream than downstream counts.
+Angling surveys in 1995 suggest Bull Trout first appear in the Chowade River in early August, with peak spawning [REDACTED] (Baxter 1997).
+In contrast, counter data suggest upstream migration begin even earlier in July and peak sooner than previously indicated by Baxter (1997).
+Furthermore, the upstream migration may not follow a typical normal distribution, as is usually observed for downstream kelts, and the tail end of the upstream migration may extend into September.
+Further exploration of migration timing using the radio telemetry data from the Site C Fish Movement Assessment (Hatch et al. 2024) would be beneficial in determining the exact start of the upstream migration.

-Radio telemetry data currently being collected in the Halfway Watershed informs migration timing, residence time, and site fidelity (Hatch et al. 2022).
-All radio tagged Bull Trout detected by the fixed radio telemetry stations in the Chowade River and Cypress Creek were also detected on the PIT arrays (K. Hatch, LGL, personal communication).
-The PIT arrays continue to detect juvenile Bull Trout tagged upstream of the counter sites, informing juvenile emigration from natal tributaries.
+Radio telemetry data currently being collected in the Halfway Watershed informs migration timing, residence time, and site fidelity (Hatch et al. 2024).
 Juvenile emigration is variable, with some individuals migrating in the year they were tagged, while others delay emigration for several years.
 Future survey years will provide natal fidelity when these Bull Trout reach maturity and undergo their first spawning migrations as mature adults.